n8fr8/Unveillance/README.md

 Config:

-The config file must be modified.
+The configuration file must be completed.
 It is located in:

+    /conf/conf.py.example

+Please copy the example to:

 	/conf/conf.py

 It's pretty well documented, but there is no setup wizard yet.
-Subsequent versions of this package will probably make that easier.
+Subsequent versions of this package will make that easier.

 Authentication: